Anna-portfolio/Whack-a-Mole/README.md

 - responsive design.

+INFO:
-INFO: All the images and sounds created by @Anna-portfolio (No moles were harmed during sound recording :))
+- All the images and sounds created by @Anna-portfolio (No moles were harmed during sound recording :))
-INFO: Check also "Mole's Revenge" in Python (Pygame): https://github.com/Anna-portfolio/Mole-Revenge.git
+- Check also "Mole's Revenge" in Python (Pygame): https://github.com/Anna-portfolio/Mole-Revenge.git